ANYbotics/elevation_mapping/README.md

 ### Package: elevation_map_msg

-Definition of the elevation map message type.
+Definition of the elevation map message type and services.
 It also contains helper functions that facilitate the handling and conversion of elevation map messages.

 * **`ElevationMap`** ([elevation_map_msg/ElevationMap])

     Definition of the elevation map message type.

+* **`ElevationMap`** ([elevation_map_msg/GetSubmap])

+    Definition of the service for requesting an elevation submap.

 Bugs & Feature Requests